Last factual update: 1 June 2026. Link update: 8 June 2026.

 The official position is easier to understand if you have visited Chichén Itzá on a busy day.

-The site receives heavy traffic from Mérida, Valladolid, Cancún, Playa del Carmen, Tulum, cruise passengers, private drivers, group buses, and independent travelers.
-On peak days, the entrance experience can feel crowded and confusing.
+The site receives heavy traffic from Mérida, Valladolid, Cancún, Playa del Carmen, Tulum, cruise routes, private drivers, group buses, and independent travelers.

 The local concern is also reasonable: modernisation can change who gets access to the tourist money stream.